-Simcoe Walkway, Simcoe Waterfront Trail and the Lynn Valley Trail Professional Review and Guide
+Simcoe Walkway, Simcoe Waterfront Trail and the Lynn Valley Trail Professional Guide

 "A variety of short trails allow walkers to wander along the Lynn River, which connects several parks in Simcoe.
 As of January 1, 2001, this tiny town south of Brantford at the junction of highways 3 and 24 has become part of the municipality of Norfolk, which also includes Port Dover.
 The 8km (5mi) Lynn Valley Trail connects the two areas.
 The mixed forests contain some Carolinian species, particularly beech, cherry, ash and mulberry.